tdelgado00/Learning-Synthesis/readme(1).md

 You can do so by calling the ```test_random_all_instances``` and ```test_ra_all_instances``` functions respectively.

 ### 2.4.
 Reproducing the exact paper's experiments
 The whole experimental pipeline can be run with the 2 terminal commands described below, maintaining the scripts as they are by default.
-This way, you'll be able to reproduce all of the exact paper's experiments by executing the following commands **from the repo's root directory**.
+Make sure you execute them **from the repo's root directory**.
 ##### Train and test the agent (2.3.1):
 ```console
 python3 src/train.py <agent_directory_name>